Calculators

 Notes to purchaser ...

-The minimum coating weight requirements exceed those of the MIL-A-8625 Type II specification and are specifically listed by aluminum alloy.
-Most shops are more familiar with the MIL-A-8625 specification, so you should check the spec.
+The minimum coating weight requirements exceed those of the MIL-PRF-8625 Type II specification and are specifically listed by aluminum alloy.
+Most shops are more familiar with the MIL-PRF-8625 specification, so you should check the specification before you sign a certification or include in your Nadcap scope.

 Notes to supplier ...

 Coating weight and corrosion must be tested on AA2024 panels even if your shop only processes AA6061.
 This makes no sense, but the requirement is repeated twice in the specification.
-Other twists include specification of current and temperature control during anodizing as well as detailed specifications on the sealing bath composition, pH, etc. These changes from the MIL-A-8625 specification make the AMS2471 and AMS2472 problematic and worthy of study before you sign a certification.
+Other twists include specification of current and temperature control during anodizing as well as detailed specifications on the sealing bath composition, pH, etc. These changes from the MIL-PRF-8625 specification make the AMS2471 and AMS2472 problematic and worthy of study before you sign a certification or include them in your Nadcap scope.

 Bath Testing